 - Most of the trails are in floodplains, so they may not be accessible during and after rain.

 - 2 bike “fix-it” stations have been installed along the trail to provide tools for repairing bicycles, if needed.

 - The Red Arroyo agave logo, seen on the signs at the trail, was designed by students from Angelo State University.

 One of the most unique attributes of the Red Arroyo Trail is the collection of art created and installed by the local group Art in Uncommon Places.
-Led by Julie Raymond and Sue Rainey, artists and supporting volunteers are developing and installing some of the most creative public art in San Angelo.
+Led by Julie Raymond and Joy Logan, artists and supporting volunteers are developing and installing some of the most creative public art in San Angelo.
 The art includes:

 - Several thousand feet of glow-in-the-dark stones embedded in sections of the trail (primarily from South College Hills Boulevard to Sherwood Way).

 - Two colonies of ants.
 (The ants also serve as benches.)

 - Boat silhouettes.